top of page

 OCD (Obsessive-Compulsive Disorder)

-Clinical Definition: OCD is a mental health disorder characterized by persistent, intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) performed to alleviate anxiety, significantly impacting daily functioning.
+Clinical Definition: OCD is a mental health disorder involving persistent, intrusive thoughts (obsessions) and repetitive actions (compulsions).
+These behaviors are performed to reduce anxiety and greatly affect daily life.

 Example of Misuse: "I’m so OCD about keeping my desk tidy."
 (This reflects a preference for order, not the disorder’s debilitating symptoms.)